 To be eligible to recover any depreciation, you must first do the following:

-C) Once these repairs are complete, you submit the receipts for your expenses to your property carrier, and they will reimburse you up to your depreciated amount taken from you in the onset of the claims process.
+- Once these repairs are complete, you submit the receipts for your expenses to your property carrier, and they will reimburse you up to the depreciated amount taken from you in the onset of the claims process.

-What would you do in case of a loss?
+Determine What You Would do in Case of a Loss